yolave/05-threading-multiprocessing/README.md

-# Testing strategy: Unit tests for endpoints using FastAPI's TestClient
+# Threading and Multiprocessing in Python: Effective Concurrency Strategies to Improve Performance

-A simple FastAPI application demonstrating Clean Architecture principles with a focus on modularity, testability, and separation of concerns.
+A simple FastAPI application with Clean Architecture principles, with endpoints that simulate concurrency using threading and multiprocessing.

 ## Features